 If you have any questions about how best to package your artifact, please don’t hesitate to contact the AEC chairs, at firstname.lastname@example.org.

-Please note that these guidelines are not the official criteria by which by the POPL AEC evaluates artifacts, since (1) these guidelines are about doing good research in general and the AEC will only evaluate the artifacts of papers that were already (conditionally) accepted at POPL, (2) these guidelines might set a too high bar for artifacts if not flexibly interpreted, and (3) in the end artifact evaluation does involve a judgement about the value of an artifact that is to a certain extent subjective, and cannot be completely captured by a checklist any more than what makes a good POPL paper can.
+Please note that these guidelines are not the official criteria by which by the POPL AEC evaluates artifacts, since (1) these guidelines are about doing good research in general and the AEC will only evaluate the artifacts of papers that were already (conditionally) accepted at POPL, (2) these guidelines might set a too high bar for artifacts if not flexibly interpreted.
+In the end, the artifact evaluation committee makes a subjective judgement which cannot be captured by a checklist any more than a good POPL paper can.

 Information for Committee Members